 Calgary Arts Development’s classified listing is a free service for Calgary’s arts community.
 All content for the classifieds is user-submitted.
 Calgary Arts Development makes no endorsement to any agency, organization, corporation or individual who submits listings.
 We trust our readers to use their own judgement when responding to ads.
 Calgary Arts Development believes that artists should be paid for their work.
 For job postings and open calls, please share salary ranges or payment.
 Please note that ads for jobs outside of Calgary and area may not be posted.
-Residencies August 6, 2019 Wîchoîe Ahiya Indigenous Singer Songwriter Intensive Inspired by Elder Buddy Wesley, Wîchoîe Ahiya [Wee-cho-ee-ay A-hee-ya] means singing words in Stoney Nakoda.
+Archived August 6, 2019 Wîchoîe Ahiya Indigenous Singer Songwriter Intensive The deadline for this opportunity has passed.
+Inspired by Elder Buddy Wesley, Wîchoîe Ahiya [Wee-cho-ee-ay A-hee-ya] means singing words in Stoney Nakoda.
 This three-week residency explores the art of songwriting, vocal presence, and production.
 Deepen your creative practice and expand your skill set through one-on-one sessions with expert faculty and guest artists, as well as group workshops among peers.
 Joining this year’s intensive are two Indigenous musicians from Tasmania with experience in improvised music sessions and collaborations.
 You will also have the freedom to structure your time around the needs of your project, explore the unique process of songwriting, and rediscover the art of the song.
 What does the Program Offer?
 The Wîchoîe Ahiya Indigenous Singer-Songwriter Intensive is designed to explore the entire process of songwriting with different methodologies, expand on performance skills, and learn the intricacies of production.
 You will have performance opportunities as well as time in Banff Centre’s recording studio with support from faculty, staff producers, and engineers.
 You’ll also interact with a supportive community of up to 16 peers and have 24-hour access to studios.
 Production spaces are available and will be shared with others in the residency.
 Who Should Apply?
 Open to Indigenous people from all regions locally, nationally, and internationally, this residency is an ideal fit for Indigenous singer-songwriters who have an established professional practice writing and performing their own original material as well as creating their own musical arrangements.
 Artists should have produced an independent body of work and received recognition through public presentation in performance or recordings as well as from their peers.
 Application Deadline: September 11, 2019 Dates: November 18 – December 7, 2019 Application Fee: $35 Indigenous artists accepted to the program will be eligible for up to 100% scholarship to cover the program fee.
 The program fee includes tuition, a single or shared room, and the full flex meal plan at Banff Centre.
 Travel to and from Banff Centre is the responsibility of participants.
 In addition to the program fee, participants are responsible for all costs associated with their stay, such as shipping, materials and supplies (including photographic materials), rental and use of audio/visual equipment, printing, and any other specific facility fees.
 For more information and to register online, visit banffcentre.ca.